bitbull-serverless/website-static/README.md

 - **DomainName**: The domain name of website.

-- **HostedZoneId**: The Route53 hosted zone ID used for the domain.
+- **HostedZoneId**: The Route53 hosted zone ID used for the domain, if empty not Route53 record will be created.

 - **AcmCertificateArn**: The certificate arn for the domain name provided.